gauravvij/Github-issue-Analyzer-Optimisation/blog.md

 - Integrity checks that compared the graph with the source corpus and were proven to fail on deliberately damaged data.
 - A live preflight request that verified the model key and cost meter before a paid run began.

-Every report also stored a source fingerprint: a SHA-256 digest over the source files and lockfile.
-That fingerprint tied each score to the exact code bytes that produced it.
-The decision looked like bookkeeping at the time.
-It later made the whole comparison possible.

-## Eight evidence-backed improvements made the cut
+Every report also stored a 16-character SHA-256-derived fingerprint over selected TypeScript, JSON, YAML, package, and lock files.
+The fingerprint is strong evidence that a scored tree matches the recorded source scope.
+It is not a full-repository byte-for-byte attestation.

+## Eight changes were retained, with different levels of evidence

-Before each experiment, the agent recorded which metric had to improve and which metrics could not regress.
-It tested twelve hypotheses.
+Before each experiment, NEO recorded which metric had to improve and which metrics could not regress.
+It tested twelve hypotheses and retained eight implementation changes:

-Eight changes stayed:

 - identity constraints and indexes for the graph;
 - batched Neo4j writes in one managed transaction;
-- cleanup limited to the issue being processed;
+- issue-scoped orphan cleanup for competitor and category nodes;
 - extraction from issue bodies and comments, with source tracking;
 - bounded concurrent GitHub fetching;
 - removal of a database read immediately after the same data was written;
-- exact database error feedback for query retries;
+- exact database error feedback exposed to the answering agent;
 - clearer graph schema guidance for the answering agent.

+The evidence is not equally strong for every item.
+Constraints, batching, concurrency, and removal of the readback have direct structural or counter measurements.
+The schema guidance produced the accuracy gain.
+Issue-scoped cleanup reduced query scope.
+NEO kept those distinctions visible instead of turning every retained implementation into an unsupported outcome claim.

+NEO implemented and measured the extraction change, but its intended yield improvement did not hold in the shipped result.
+It implemented and unit-tested exact error feedback, while the scored benchmark did not trigger a malformed-query retry.
+Batched writes reduced queries materially but missed the campaign's original 75% reduction target.
+NEO recorded those limits rather than presenting eight independently proven outcome gains.

-Comment filtering was fully implemented and tested, but it increased model cost without meeting its token target.
-The agent protected the stronger result by reverting it.
+Comment filtering was implemented and tested, but it increased model cost without meeting its token target, so NEO reverted it.
+Three other ideas were deferred because the campaign contract or missing project resources made them unsuitable to evaluate.

-Three original ideas were deferred.
-The campaign contract ruled out one model substitution, while two embedding and vector-search ideas needed resources the project did not define.
-We did not present unmeasurable changes as progress.
-A later cost campaign tested model substitutions under a separate contract.

-The eight retained changes improved different parts of the system.
-One moved accuracy, while the others improved database efficiency, integrity, and operating headroom.

 ## One missing schema detail explained the accuracy gap

-The analyzer stores issues in a knowledge graph, a database that represents records and their relationships.
-It answers questions by generating Cypher, Neo4j's query language.
+The analyzer stores issues in a knowledge graph and answers questions by generating Cypher, Neo4j's query language.

 The graph stores issue state as `OPEN` or `CLOSED`.
-GitHub's website and application programming interface (API) usually show those words in lowercase.
-The prompt described `state` only as a string, so the model had to guess the stored form.
+GitHub's website and API usually show those words in lowercase.
+The original prompt described `state` only as a string, so the model had to guess the stored form.

 It often guessed wrong: